Yoctol/bottender/docs/channel-line-setup.md

 };
 ```

-The default webhook path is `/webhooks/line`, but you can set your webhook path by `path` field.
+The default webhook path is `/webhooks/line`, but you can set your own webhook path by `path` field.
 Furthur information of `webhook`, `accessToken`, and `channelSecret` will be explained in the next section.

 ## Complete LINE Channel Settings